Butovens/GCM-GMM/README.md

-# Grawth Curve Models / Growth Mixture Models
+# Growth Curve Models / Growth Mixture Models

 ## These are examples of Growth Curve Model and Growth Mixture Model in R.